eduvpn/documentation/ACL.md

 The VPN service supports access control.
-This allows configuring that users require certain "permissions" to access a particular VPN profile.
-This is useful if you have multiple types of users.
-For example, only employees get access to the "Employees" profile, but students do not.
-You can also require certain permissions to be able to use the Portal/API at all.
+You can:

+1. Restrict who has access to the server;
+2. Restrict who has access to certain VPN profiles;
+3. Determine who has admin privileges.

+Restricting access to the server and to VPN profiles is documented here.
+To configure who has access to the admin, look [here](PROFILE_ADMIN.md).

 Currently, the following access control mechanisms are supported: